About Joe Colletti, PhD

 Joe Colletti, PhD is a social reformer who has modeled his life in the tradition of past and contemporary social reformers.
 Like them, he has dedicated his life to solving social problems that often stem from poverty, prejudice, and parochialism.

 He has worked fervently with many cities and counties in California to end homelessness and has helped develop and implement many local jurisdictional plans and programs that have resulted in thousands of homeless people exiting their state of homelessness.
-He has also strategized and labored with several jurisdictions in bringing social and economic reinvestment to neighborhoods that have experienced decades of disinvestment and has also worked ardently with non-government and government agencies to end various types of discrimination involving class, disabilities, ethnicity, gender, housing, income, and land use by changing such practices in local jurisdictional ordinances and statutes within their municipal codes.
+He has also strategized and labored with several jurisdictions in bringing social and economic reinvestment to neighborhoods that have experienced decades of disinvestment and has also worked ardently with non-government and government agencies to end various types of discrimination involving class, disabilities, race, ethnicity, gender, housing, income, and land use by changing such practices in local jurisdictional ordinances and statutes within their municipal codes.

 He is also the co-founder and Chief Executive Officer of the Hub for Urban Initiatives.
-He is the progenitor of Chefs Center, which is a well-known successful small business kitchen incubator and developed the center with J. Jon Bruno, the retired Episcopal Diocesan Bishop of Los Angeles.
-Chefs Center of California is a program of the Hub for Urban Initiatives.
+He is the progenitor of Chefs Center, which was a well-known successful small business kitchen incubator and developed the center with J. Jon Bruno, the retired Episcopal Diocesan Bishop of Los Angeles.
+Chefs Center of California was a program of the Hub for Urban Initiatives.

 He is an Adjunct Associate Professor of Urban Studies at Fuller Theological Seminary in Pasadena, CA and the co-founder of the seminary's Office for Urban Initiatives.
 He is also an Associate Researcher, Research Cluster on Urbanism, Oxford Centre for Mission Studies.
 Much of his teaching and community and economic development experience focuses on the issues of affordable housing, economic development, fair housing, health and mental health care, homelessness, human trafficking, and substance abuse.
 He established a Homelessness Solutions Lab that helps students learn and implement evidence-based and best practices to end homelessness among the chronically homeless individuals and families, mentally ill, substance abusers, veterans, and youth.